Do you dream of self-guided motorcycle touring? If so, you’ve come to the right place!

 When To Choose Self-Guided Motorcycle Touring

-In the realm of touring, self-guided tours are a bit of an anomaly.
+In the realm of touring, self-guided tours are an anomaly.
 Experienced riders don’t need them, and complete novices often fare better with fully guided tours.

 Well, I’ll use myself as an example.
-I’m an experienced touring rider with hundreds of thousands of miles under my belt.
+I’m an experienced touring rider with hundreds of thousands of miles.
 I’ve travelled a lot, and I know the ropes.

-But if I wanted to tour Central America, I’d look at a self-guided tour.
+But I’d look at a self-guided tour if I wanted to tour Central America.

 I don’t need someone to guide me in a physical capacity.
 But I would like to ride a pre-planned route that guarantees all the best roads and sites – preventing me from getting lost, wasting time, causing unnecessary stress, and/or missing hotel reservations.

-I would also rather rent a bike – as appose to shipping my own.
+I would also rather rent a bike than ship my own.
 Plus, I’d like someone else to have the nightmare of sorting out my paperwork!

 Benefits of a Self-Guided Motorcycle Tour